Kill one man and you are a murderer. Kill millions and you are a conqueror. Kill all and you are a god. —Jean Rostand

-Two weeks prior to the first 9-11 anniversary, Dennis Miller opened his farewell HBO broadcast by calling for a U.S. led war on Iraq.
-This week, the U.S. Congress is furiously debating whether to give George W. Bush a "blank check" authorization for just such a war.
-I'm at a loss to make sense of it all, but I'm willing to try outlining, at least, what it is that confuses me so.
+Two weeks prior to the first 9-11 anniversary, Dennis Miller opened his farewell HBO broadcast by calling for a US-led war on Iraq.
+This week, the US Congress is furiously debating whether to give George W. Bush a "blank check" authorization for just such a war.
+I'm at a loss to make sense of it all, but I'm willing to try outlining, at least, what is confusing me so.

 First, why did HBO cancel Dennis' show?
-Without it, the adult, thinking American public is going to have to rely on Saturday Night Live for all of its satire, political and otherwise.
+His recent, weird, right-wing pivoting aside, without The Dennis Miller Show, the adult, thinking American public is going to have to rely on Saturday Night Live for all of its satire, political and otherwise.
 Judging from the season premiere, the current cast of SNL is nowhere near up to the task of filling its own shoes, let alone Dennis Miller's.
 More disconcerting, we're losing the only place on television where really smart people who aren't necessarily celebrities with aggressive publicists and movies to hype can sit and verbally spar with the 300-pound gorilla.
 Absolutely devastating is our loss of a mechanism for conceptualizing the absurdity of current events, laughing about them, and still caring a half-hour later about our fellow human beings.

-Third, speaking of that sort of thing, why is it that we can't trust anybody in this country?
+Third, speaking of that sort of thing, why is it we can't trust anybody in this country?
 Our politicians and political leaders, from the beloved Rudolph Giuliani to Jesse Jackson, have been caught red-handed boinking women other than their wives and pocketing kickbacks from special interest groups.
 Our religious leaders, from predictably sleazy, whore-mongering televangelists to the little-boy-pimping Catholic Church, have proven unworthy of our trust.
-Our corporate leaders--well, why bother even getting started on them?
-The point is, corruption and greed have replaced leadership and responsibility across the board in this country.
+Our corporate leaders—well, why bother even getting started on them?
+The point is, corruption and greed have replaced leadership and responsibility across the board.